Directions, What to bring & Where to stay:

 Meet Place for Middle Fork American River Trips

 5845 Sunset Drive

 Note: If you plan to use a GPS navigation system or online mapping service, please use in conjunction with the driving directions we provide below.

 Meet Time: 8:00 am for most 1-Day Trips / 9:00 am for most 2-Day and 3-Day Trips

 These times may change.
-Please confirm your meet time and place with your trip's group organizer or contact our office.
+Please refer to the information sent to you in your Trip Confirmation email, check with your group’s organizer, or contact our office.

 Exit I-80 at the Auburn Ravine / Foresthill Exit #121 in Auburn.
 Travel east on Foresthill Rd.
 17 miles to the outskirts of Foresthill.

 You will pass Worton's Grocery Store on your right.
 About a ½ mile beyond Worton's is Foresthill High School on your left.
 Turn left onto Sunset Drive after passing the school, just before a large building with a mural on the wall.
 If you get to the center of town you have gone about ¼ mile too far.